billwallis/sql-problems/src/reviews.md

 There is a lot of repetition in the problems, which is good for reinforcing the patterns and techniques.

-Many of these questions _are_ hard, and are good preparation for a senior technical role.
+Many of these questions in part 2, _Permutations, Combinations, Sequences and Random Numbers_, are hard and are good preparation for a senior technical role.

 ### Cons ❌